 Australia is partnering with neighbouring countries in the Indo-Pacific to reduce emissions.

-The Australian Government is developing a carbon market for offset trading in our region.
-A carbon market lets governments, businesses and individuals offset their emissions by investing in emissions reduction, avoidance or sequestration projects.
-The projects generate carbon offsets for every tonne of carbon dioxide equivalent stored or avoided.
+The Australian Government is contributing to the creation of a carbon market for offset trading in our region.
+Carbon markets are trading systems where carbon credits are sold and bought.
+One tradable carbon credit generally equals one tonne of carbon dioxide.
+Carbon markets allow governments and businesses to invest in projects that reduce or avoid emissions or store carbon.
+The projects generate carbon credits for every tonne of carbon dioxide equivalent stored or avoided.

 Indo-Pacific Carbon Offsets Scheme

-The Indo-Pacific Carbon Offsets Scheme is a $104 million, long-term commitment to climate action in the region.
-It will run for 10 years until 2031.
+The Indo-Pacific Carbon Offsets Scheme represents a long-term commitment to climate action in the region.
+The scheme has around $100 million in funding and will run for 10 years until 2031.

-The scheme will help partner countries generate and trade high-integrity carbon offsets under the Paris Agreement.
+The scheme will help partner countries create and trade credible and robust carbon offsets under the rules of the Paris Agreement.

 - national climate policy frameworks